charlie0129/batt/README.md

 ## Installation

 > Currently, it is command-line only.
-Some knowledge of the command-line is required.
+Some knowledge of the command-line is recommended.
 A native GUI is possible but not planned.
 If you want to build a GUI, you can ask me to put a link here to your project

-1. (Optional) If you are lazy, there is an installation script to help you get the first 3 steps done (Internet connection required): `curl -fsSL https://github.com/charlie0129/batt/raw/master/hack/install.sh | bash`.
+1. (Optional) If you are lazy, there is an installation script to help you get the first 3 steps done (Internet connection required).
+Put this in your terminal: `curl -fsSL https://github.com/charlie0129/batt/raw/master/hack/install.sh | bash`.
+You may need to provide your password (to control charging).
 This will download and install the latest _stable_ version for you, then you can skip to step 5.
 2. Get the binary.
 For _stable_ and _beta_ releases, you can find the download link in the [release page](https://github.com/charlie0129/batt/releases).
 If you want development versions with the latest features and bug fixes, you can download prebuilt binaries from [GitHub Actions](https://github.com/charlie0129/batt/actions/workflows/build-test-binary.yml) (has a retention period of 3 months and you need to `chmod +x batt` after extracting the archive) or [build it yourself](#building) .
 3. Put the binary somewhere safe.
 You don't want to move it after installation :).
 It is recommended to save it in your `$PATH`, e.g., `/usr/local/bin`, so you can directly call `batt` on the command-line.
 In this case, the binary location will be `/usr/local/bin/batt`.
 4. Install daemon using `sudo batt install`.
 If you do not want to use `sudo` every time after installation, add the `--allow-non-root-access` flag: `sudo batt install --allow-non-root-access`.
 To uninstall: please refer to [How to uninstall?](#how-to-uninstall)